cale-inspired/isprtn/content/yoga.md

 Every Yoga class ends with Savasana, the end relaxation where the whole body comes to rest after the physical practise.
 With my deep pleasant voice **I guide you into deep relaxation** helping you to find a quiet mind and a restorative set-up for your body.

 Further I offer **extended meditation sessions** of up to one hour, both for general healing and specific purposes like anxiety or physical pain.

-I also guide **Yoga Nidra**, the term meaning 'yogic sleep' and describing a meditative state of consciousness between being awake and falling asleep.
+I guide **Yoga Nidra**, the term meaning 'yogic sleep' and describing a meditative state of consciousness between being awake and falling asleep.
 In this practise you will be able to find deep relaxation and restore both physical and emotional energy resources.

 ## Healing sound